 Bloomberg, the US agency, notes rising food prices in the Czech Republic.
-It illustrates the change in the example of the increase in the popular Czech food, “pork-dumpling-cabbage” as well as a beer.
+It illustrates the change in the example of the increase in the popular Czech food, “pork-dumpling-cabbage”, and a beer.

 “Sunday lunch has never been more expensive for dumplings loving Czech,” says Bloomberg’s article on Wednesday.
 It is also based on Tuesday’s figures of the Czech Statistical Office on inflation.
 According to them, beer was more than seven percent more expensive this May than at the same time last year.

-According to economists, mainly the worse last year’s crops, but also other factors, are behind the price increase.
+According to economists, mainly the worse last year’s crops and other factors are behind the price increase.

 “There are more reasons for the noticeable increase in beer prices.
 Last year’s weak crops harvests, unprecedented warm and dry weather, as well as the rise in energy and wage prices, of course including those in domestic brewing, ”said Lukáš Kovanda, chief economist at Czech Fund.

-Bloomberg calculated that one home-made portion of pork and dumplings get more expensive due to increased prices of raw materials this May by about a third to 25 crowns.
+Bloomberg calculated that one homemade portion of pork and dumplings get more expensive due to increased raw materials this May by about a third to 25 crowns.
 It also notes that the recipes are slightly different in different regions and households.

 “In China alone, up to 200 million pigs, or a third of Chinese farming, are to be slaughtered this year, according to an analysis by Dutch bank Rabobank, which specializes in agricultural financing,” said Kovanda.
-It is thus likely that the cost of “pig-dumplings-cabbage” in the Czech Republic will continue to rise.
+Thus, it is likely that the cost of “pig-dumplings-cabbage” in the Czech Republic will continue to rise.